 Unfortunately, dog ownership is often more work than most people realize.
 Not only are dogs a large time commitment, but they also require a significant financial investment.
 If you’re a first-time dog owner, we suggest looking into the amount of work required.

-With mid-sized dogs, it can cost between $50-$100 per month on food alone, but for larger breeds like Great Danes, it can cost $80-$200 per month, according to experts.
+With mid-sized dogs, food alone can cost between $50-$100 per month, but for larger breeds like Great Danes, it can cost $80-$200 per month, according to experts.
 And keep in mind that that’s the price for just the food— it costs even more, to pay for toys, treats, accessories, vet visits, and routine medication like heartworm and flea and tick prevention.

 If you’re questioning whether or not you’re ready for a dog, it’s a great idea to chat with a friend who owns a dog about their experience.
 It can be even more helpful if you can chat with a friend who is in a similar situation in terms of time and finances, as this can give you a more accurate understanding of the commitment.